Riley-Py/UWaterloo-Work/Bottom-Up Processes.md

 - *Bottom-up (data-driven)*: Perciever starts with small bits of info from environment that they combine in various ways to form a percept
 - System works in one direction, starting from the input and proceeding to a final interpretation
 	- Takes info about a stimulus as an input
-	- Not effected by expectations of previous learning and involve automa
+	- Not effected by expectations of previous learning and involve automatic, reflexive processing even when a person is passively processing info
--
+## **Template Matching**
+- *Templates* - Comparing patterns to previously stored patterns and then deciding which pattern is re